kmarkus/rFSM/doc/README.txt

 4 Specifying rFSM models
 -------------------------

-  rFSM state machines are constructed using four model elements:
+  rFSM state machines are constructed using three model elements:
   *states*, *connectors* and *transitions*.

   (all functions are part of the rfsm module, thus need to be called